1. Simple and Small :

 7. Dynamic and Extensible : Java is a dynamic language, Java is also capable of dynamically linking in new class libraries, methods, and objects.
 Java can also determine the type of class through a query, making it possible to either dynamically link or abort the program depending on the response.

-8. High performance : Java performance is impressive for an interpreted language, it mainly due to the use of intermediate bytecode.
+8. High-performance : Java performance is impressive for an interpreted language, mainly due to the use of intermediate bytecode.
 According to Sun, Java speed is comparable to the native C/C++.
 Java architecture is also designed to reduce overheads during run-time.

 9. Ease of Development : Java 2 Standard Edition (J2SE) 5.0 supports features – Generics, Enhanced for Loop, Autoboxing or Unboxing, Typesafe Enums, Static import and Annotation.
 These features reduce the work of a programmer by shifting the responsibility of creating the reusable code to the compiler.
 The resulting source code is free from bugs because the errors made by the compiler are less when compared to those made by programmers.

-10. Scalability : J2SE 5.0 assures a significant increase in scalability by improving the startup time and reducing the amount of memory used in Java 2 runtime environment.
+10. Scalability : J2SE 5.0 assures a significant increase in scalability by improving the startup time and reducing the amount of memory used in the Java 2 runtime environment.

 11. Monitoring and Manageability : Java supports several APIs, such as JVM Monitoring and Management API, Sun Management Platform Extension, Logging, Monitoring, and Management Interface, and Java Management Extension (JMX) to monitor and manage Java applications.

 12. Desktop Client : J2SE 5.0 provides enhanced features to meet the requirements and challenges of the Java desktop client users.
 It provides an improved Swing look and feels called Ocean.
 This feature is mainly used for developing graphics applications that require OpenGL hardware acceleration.